Listen to the Podcast Version of this Story:

 In oddly understated fashion, her death certificate reports that Elizabeth Short died from "hemorrhage and shock; concussion of the brain; and lacerations of the face."

-As if the brutality of the murder wasn't difficult enough, the Los Angeles police had no idea who the victim was.
+Almost worse than the savagery of the murder was the fact that the police had no idea who the victim was.
 This is where the FBI entered the case.

-The police fingerprinted the victim but had no means to quickly forward the images to FBI headquarters in Washington, D.C.
+L.A. police fingerprinted the victim but had no means to quickly forward the images to FBI headquarters in Washington, D.C.
 A newspaper, the Los Angeles Examiner, offered to transmit the prints via their "soundphoto" apparatus - an early fax machine.
 The bureau compared the prints against the 104 million specimens in their database and remarkably - within 56 minutes - found not one, but two, matches.
 One was created during Elizabeth Short's 1943 Santa Barbara arrest for underage drinking.
-The other was a National Defense print required when Short applied for a clerk position at Camp Cooke (today Vandenberg Air Force Base) in Lompoc.
-The Los Angeles police (and panicked public) now at least knew who the dead girl was.
+The other match was a National Defense fingerprint required when Short applied for a clerk position at Camp Cooke (today Vandenberg Air Force Base) in Lompoc.
+The Los Angeles police, and fascinated the public, now knew what the pretty face looked like before it was butchered.

 Born in Massachusetts on July 29, 1924, "Betty" (as her friends called her) was 22 when she died.
 At 5-feet-6-inches and 118 pounds she was slim - a fact those closest to her chalked up to her inability to afford regular meals rather than intentional dieting.
 Her hair was naturally light brown but dyed raven-black, which made her fair complexion and green eyes all the more arresting.
 Sadly, though, her lifestyle and poverty had taken a toll on her teeth which were already rotting.